 How do I treat ear mites?

-Treating ear mites requires persistence.
+Treating ear mites requires a little persistence.
 Ear mites are contagious, so you must treat all animals in the family simultaneously.
-You should also warn friends whose pets might be exposed to your infected pet during play time.
+You should also warn friends whose pets might be exposed to your infected pet during playtime.

 The first step in treating ear mites is cleaning the ear.
 Cleaning out the waxy substance ear mites create allows treatment drops to be more effective.
-We recommend starting with an alcohol-free ear wash, like All Ears Wash.
-Use this wash on a daily basis until all signs of ear mites are gone, then use the wash one to two times a month as a preventative measure.
+We recommend starting with an alcohol-free ear wash, like our All Ears Wash.
+Use this wash daily until all signs of ear mites are gone, then use the wash one to two times a month as a preventative measure.